-35.4 Viewing Services and References
+31.4 Viewing Services and References

-The Dashboard tab for a composite application, shown in Figure 35-3, lists the services and references used in the composite.
+The Dashboard page for a composite application, lists the services and references used in the composite.

-When B2B is used as a service (inbound), it receives messages from trading partners and delivers them to SOA composite applications.
-When B2B is used as a reference (outbound), it sends messages from the SOA composite application to partners.
+When Oracle B2B is used as a service (inbound), it receives messages from trading partners and delivers them to SOA composite applications.
+When Oracle B2B is used as a reference (outbound), it sends messages from the SOA composite application to partners.

-Details of the B2B reference shown in the figure, B2B\Send\ebMS\PO, are displayed on the Reference Home page, shown in Figure 35-4.
+Details of the Oracle B2B reference shown in Figure 31-2, B2B\Send\ebMS\PO, are displayed on the Reference home page.